claudioasfilho/Central_AM/readme.md

 Once it finds the device, it will write 6 bytes to the characteristic "C165393CF3374EFD8C8396226D85DE6E" and wait for the peripheral device to write back to its characteristic "AABB".

 It will printout the data received and the elapsed time in ms between writting and reading.
+An example of the output can be found at **Example_Serial_output.txt**.

 It requires PB0 button to be pressed in order to initiate the read and write process.

-# Please note that if the Radio Board used is not the BRD4180A, it will be required to change the button port and pin definitions on app.c.
+ **Please note that if the Radio Board used is not the BRD4180A, it will be required to change the button port and pin definitions on app.c.**

 The device outputs to the serial port with Baudrate of 115200 8-N-1 using ctsrts flow control .
 Unix Screen invoking command: screen /dev/cu.usbmodem0004401694931 115200 ortsfl -rtsflow -ctsflow